 In order to get full benefit of studying the Bible, we recommend this approach:

-1) First, observe what is stated.
-“What does this say?”
-Look through the eyes of the author, and hear through the ears of the intended audience.
+Step 1: Observe what is stated: “What does this say?”
+Look through the eyes of the author, and listen through the ears of the intended audience.
 Ask yourself “If I were there, what would I have heard?”

-3) Step three is to then correlate your interpretation to test and see if it matches the surrounding context.
-Ask “Does this fit?”
-Does it fit the immediate context?
-Does it fit the greater context?
-Does it fit the broad context of the entire story arc of the Bible?
-If not, it is good to go back to step one, and focus on a greater level of observation.
+Step 3: Correlate your interpretation: Test to see if your interpretation matches the context.
+Ask “Does this fit a) the immediate context? b) the greater context? c) the broad context of the entire story arc of the Bible?”
+If not, go back to Step 1.